“Enter this new year with a gratitude for this new chance to create your dreams..”– Avina Celeste, writer

 Financial stress can be the biggest strain on our health and well-being.
 We want to try and offer some resources to help with stability.

-Nossi College of Art applied for and received money for our students through the CARES Act.
-Those who applied for federal aid will receive a check from Nossi.
-It is available at the front desk.
-More was emailed to your nossi.edu inbox.
+Nossi College of Art applied for and received money for our students through the CARES Act in 2020.
+Those who applied for federal aid received a check from Nossi in the summer and fall 2020 semesters.
+If a new CARES act becomes available, we will notify students.

 1. If you lost your job, there are several local companies actively hiring.
 Barry Howard in Nossi’s Career Services office can help you every step of the way.
 We know our students working in food, beverage, entertainment, culture, and retail are really feeling a direct impact.
 Here are a few places that are actively hiring with links to job postings: